 Node subscriptions are slightly more complicated than shown in the previous diagram.
-To ensure K-Safety, each node actually subscribes to a second shard to act as a backup.
+To ensure K-Safety, each node actually subscribes to a second shard (or shards, if there are more shards than nodes) to act as a backup in case the node subscribing to those shards goes down.
 See Shards and Subscriptions for details.

 If the number of shards in the communal storage is equal to or higher than the new number of nodes (as shown in the previous diagram), then query performance improves after expanding the cluster.
 Each node is responsible for processing less data, so the same queries will run faster after you scale the cluster up.

-The number of nodes in your Eon Mode database should always be a multiple of the number of shards, or the reverse: the number of shards should be a multiple of the number of nodes.
-A six-node database should have three, six, or twelve shards.
+Always make the number of nodes in your Eon Mode subclusters a multiple of the number of shards in the database, or an even divisor of the number of shards.
+For example, in a six-shard database, your subclusters should have three, six, or twelve shards.
 Vertica recommends you never have more than two shards per node.

 Scaling down an Eon Mode database works similarly.
-The remaining nodes in the database subscribe to any shards that are no longer subscribed to by the nodes being removed.
+Shutting down entire subclusters reduced your database's query throughput.
+If you remove nodes from a subcluster, the remaining nodes subscribe to any shards that do not have a subscriber.
 This process is fast, and the database remains running while it is happening.
-Depending on the ratio of shards to nodes in the downsized cluster, query performance or query throughput will be lower.

 As you load more data into your database, you may eventually need to expand its data storage.
 Because Eon Mode databases separate compute from storage, you often expand its storage without changing the number of nodes.